langdon-holly/langdonMath-java/README.md

 I wrote a computer program in Java, originally to do differentiation, but currently it simplifies a lot of numerical expressions.
 It can differentiate and/or simplify basically anything with real numbers, e, pi, variables, sums, products, exponents, division, logarithms, sine functions, and cosine functions, except (it does not yet know how to simplify) non-(constant or e-based) logarithms.
-Including: automatic simplification of a lot of stuff (when precision would not be lost), grouping by parenthesis, implicit multiplication (without a times symbol, for example: "2x"), negative stuff, implicit differentiation, undefined values, functional importance, and pointing to your errors.
+Including: automatic simplification of a lot of stuff (when precision would not be lost), grouping by parenthesis, implicit multiplication (without a times symbol, for example: "2x"), negative stuff, implicit differentiation, undefined values, functional importance, pointing to your errors, conditional stuff (values), piecewise functions/values, comparisons, logical stuff, and chaining comparisons.

 Command-line Arguments for langdon.math.Simple